A Graph Minors Approach to Temporal Sequences: Temporal sequences

 Given a graph $G$ with an edge set $A$, the graph \emph{spanned} by $A$ is the subgraph of $G$ consisting of the endvertices of edges in $A$ and the edges in $A$; we denote this graph by $G[[A]]$.

-\begin{lem}[folklore] Let $G$ be a $2$-connected graph with a $2$-separation $(A,B)$.
+\begin{lem}[folklore] Let $G$ be a $2$-connected graph with an edge-set bipartition $(A,B)$ that induces a $2$-separation.
 Let $e$ be an arbitrary edge of $B$.
-The graph $G$ has a minor $H$ with edge set $A+e$ that is equal to the graph obtained from $G[[A]]$ by adding an edge with label $e$ between the two vertices of $A\cap B$. \end{lem} \begin{pf} Pick an edge set $F$ that is a spanning forest of $G[[B]]$ and contains the edge $e$.
+The graph $G$ has a minor $H$ with edge set $A+e$ that is equal to the graph obtained from $G[[A]]$ by adding an edge with label $e$ between the two vertices in the intersection of $G[[A]]$ and $G[[B]]$. \end{lem} \begin{pf} Pick an edge set $F$ that is a spanning forest of $G[[B]]$ so that the following holds: $F$ contains $e$; and in $F$ the edge $e$ separates the vertices of the separator of $(A,B)$.
 We let $H=G/(F-e)\sm (B\sm F)$. \end{pf} We denote the graph $H$ of the above lemma by $G[[A:e]]$.
-In a slight abuse of notation we also do that when we did not pick an edge $e$ in advance, in this case this simply means that one can pick $e\in B$ arbitrarily.
+In a slight abuse of notation we also do that when we did not pick an edge $e$ in advance, in this case this simply means that one can pick $e\in B$ arbitrarily. \begin{eg} Let $G$ be a $2$-connected graph with an edge-set bipartition $(A,B)$ that induces a $2$-separation.
+Then $G$ is the $2$-sum (see \autoref{fig:2-sum}) of the graphs $G[[A:e]]$ and $G[[B:f]]$ along their shared edge, after first identifying the labels $e$ and $f$. \end{eg}